-Students in class meet once a week for assistance with paper and keeping up with appropriate schedule of approximately five pages every two weeks.
-Students in summer session meet only on Monday, Wednesday, and Friday.
+Students in class meet once a week for assistance with paper and keeping up with appropriate schedule of approximately seven pages every two weeks.
+Students failing to meet weekly deadline will be penalized 5% of the final grade for each infraction.

-Week 1: Declaration of topic and preferred readers.
-Discussion of format and style sheet Week 2: Confirmation of readers.
-Submit to assigned reader: Thesis statement Outline of paper Tentative bibliography Appointment made with primary and secondary readers for advisement and bibliographic suggestions.
-Week 3: Confirm in writing to Dr. Thorpe appointments kept with readers.
-Week 4: Present primary reader revised bibliography and extensive notes.
-Week 6: Present primary reader first twenty pages of paper.
-Week 9: Present to primary reader and secondary readers, if defending for honors, copies of completed paper.
-Failure to meet this deadline will result in failure of the course.
-Week 11: Make required revisions and provide three bound copies of the paper.
-Weeks 13-15: Honors defenses scheduled.
-Submit completed Resume.
-This schedule i may be adjusted to conform to the primary reader's schedule.
-Make sure that you
+- Week 1: Declaration of topic and assignment of readers.
+Discussion of format and style. - Week 2: Submit to instructor:

+Thesis statement Outline of paper Tentative bibliography

+- Week 3: Confirm in writing to instructor appointments kept with readers. - Week 4: Submit revised bibliography and extensive notes. - Week 6: Submit first twenty pages of paper. - Week 8: Submit next 10 pages of paper. - Week 9: Submit Resume. - Week 10: Submit final draft. - Week 11: Make required revisions and provide three bound copies of the paper. - Weeks 13-15: Honors defenses scheduled.
-This schedule may be adjusted to conform to the primary reader's schedule.
-Make sure that you consult with the primary reader and submit to the professor of record a signed scheduled adjustment from the primary reader.

-Course Inventory for ORU's Student Learning Outcomes
+Course Inventory for ORU's Student Learning Outcomes CHRM 499-Senior Paper Summer 2011

-THE 499-Senior Paper

-Spring 2011

-This course contributes to the ORU student learning outcomes as indicated below: Significant Contribution - Addresses the outcome directly and includes targeted assessment.
+This course contributes to the ORU student learning outcomes as indicated below:

+Significant Contribution - Addresses the outcome directly and includes targeted assessment.

 Moderate Contribution - Addresses the outcome directly or indirectly and includes some assessment.

 Minimal Contribution - Addresses the outcome indirectly and includes little or no assessment.

 No Contribution - Does not address the outcome.